read-0nly/PSRepo/Utility/Readme.md

 ### Del Onenote Printer ##
 Onenote 2016 keeps adding the printer back - if you're adamant not to have it you can add this as a service to run when idle or on logon.
 It'll delete it every time it runs, if it exists.
 Might need to remove any echos/write-hosts.

+### EVTX Ripper ##
+Goes through all the EVTX files in a directory, pulls out the oldest occurence of the event for each event ID for each provider, outputs it to out-gridview, then offers to save as CSV (Both the combined totality of the events and the unique oldest occurences as separate files)

 ### Forced Error ##
 Fails consistently, like my love life.
 Handy to make sure something isn't swallowing output in a way that makes it look like it's working.